Art-A-Hack/art-a-hack.github.io/app/_projects/2016/sonic-equations.md

 ---
 title   : Sonic Equations
-projectid   : sonic-equations
 teaser  : Exploring the limits of sonic communication

 members:
  - name : Christopher Edwards
  - name : Julia Barry
  - name : Laura Mun
  - name : Nga Nguyen
 ---

 What can the limits of technology tell us about the limits of communication?
 The Sonic Equations team explored this question by creating a two-player game which electronically distorts participants’ communication in real-time.